prateekralhan/Face-mask-detector-for-COVID19/README.md

 (You can see that one woman has been wrongly detected as the one with **No mask**, this is due to the fact that training data has white and blue coloured masks mostly while here the face mask has a pinkish touch to it.
 Refinements of the dataset and the model are already being worked on to overcome these issues.)

  5. Execute the command: **python detect_mask_video.py** to start your webcam and let the model detect face with/without mask.
+You can check out the demo [here](https://www.youtube.com/watch?v=qN34_CSH7S4)